faywong/FFPlayer/readme.txt

 Some of them may be outdated and won't compile, some contain only patch file and no sources, so you should check out Git logs before compiling a particular app, and checkout whole repo at that date: gitk project/jni/application/<directory>

-The game enforces horizontal screen orientation, you may slide-open your keyboard if you have it and use it for additional keys - the device will just keep current screen orientation.
-Recent Android phone models like HTC Evo have no keyboard at all, on-screen keyboard built into SDL is available for such devices - it has joystick (which can be configured as arrow buttons or analog joystick), and 6 configurable keys, full text input is toggled with 7-th key.
-Both user and application may redefine button layout and returned keycodes, and also toggle full text input - see SDL_screenkeyboard.h.
-Also you can read multitouch events and accelerometer events - they are passed as joystick events, see Ballfield sample app for the input event handling code.

-This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears, to compile it remove project/jni/application/src symlink and make new one pointing to glxgears, and run build.sh Note that GL ES is NOT pure OpenGL - there are no glBegin() and glEnd() call and other widely used functions, and generally it will take a lot of effort to port OpenGL application to GL ES.

 License information
 ===================